 Although you might be used to the monthly routine of paying your student loans, consider a biweekly payment schedule.
 Biweekly payments involve paying half your student loan every two weeks.
 This may be convenient for budgeting if you also receive your paychecks on a biweekly basis.

 Another benefit of making biweekly student loan payments is that it results in one additional payment each year.
 If you make half-payments every two weeks, you’ll make 26 payments in a year.
 Those 26 payments are equal to 13 full payments annually.
 Alternatively, paying once per month would result in just 12 payments throughout the year.

 Dividing your payments in this manner enables you to expedite your repayment schedule.
 Biweekly payments also result in reduced interest expenses in the long run.
 Try using a biweekly loan calculator to see how much time and money you can save with this approach.

 5. Turn on automatic payments

-6. Student loan forgiveness
+6. Look into student loan forgiveness

-7. Inquire about employer student loan contributions
+7. Inquire about employer student loan repayment assistance

 8. Make financial sacrifices